hyperledger/fabric/docs/source/chaincode4noah.md

   ![Installing the chaincode](lifecycle/Lifecycle-install.png)

 *A peer administrator from Org1 and Org2 installs the chaincode package MYCC_1 on the peers joined to the channel.
-Installing the chaincode package creates a package identifier of MYCC_1:hash.*
+Installing the chaincode package builds the chaincode image and creates a package identifier of MYCC_1:hash.*

 ### Step Three: Approve a chaincode definition for your organization